 3. CREATE WEALTH: This is one major reason why investment is important, it creates wealth.

 All these rich men and women you’re seeing today, what makes you think is the reason that they are rich today.

-Without investing his funds into cement production etc Mr Aliko dangote wouldn’t be the richest man in Africa, without investing in technology Jeff bezoz wouldn’t be the richest man in the world today.
+Without investing his funds into cement production etc Mr. Aliko Dangote wouldn’t be the richest man in Africa, without investing in technology Jeff Bezos wouldn’t be the richest man in the world today.

-If you invest your money, it grows on the long run and generate wealth for you.
+If you invest your money, it grows in the long run and generates wealth for you.

 But always bear in mind that everything revolves around a proper investment.

 4. ACCOMPLISHING OUR FINANCIAL GOALS: This is another major reason why we do invest, to accomplish our financial goals.